inbarajaldrin/mcp-client-example/README.md

 Selectively enable or disable tools from all connected servers with persistent state across sessions.

 **Commands:**
+- `/tools` or `/tools-list` - List currently enabled tools
-- `/tools` or `/tools-select` - Interactive tool selection mode
+- `/tools-manager` or `/tools-select` - Interactive tool enable/disable selection
 - `/tools-enable-all` - Enable all tools from all servers
 - `/tools-disable-all` - Disable all tools from all servers
-- `/tools-list` - List all tools with their enabled/disabled status
 - `/tools-enable-server <server-name>` - Enable all tools from a specific server
 - `/tools-disable-server <server-name>` - Disable all tools from a specific server